It is the tax-filing season again!

 How and Where to File

-For those who prefer to leave their personal taxes in their own hands, they can e-file themselves.
+For those who did not opt in to auto filing by Grab and prefer to leave their personal taxes in their own hands, they can e-file themselves.

 Go to IRAS website and login with your SingPass to file